ashvtol/rsync_iTunes/README.md

 Caution
  ```
  DESTINATION_TO_COPY ->storage/sdcard1/
                        ->storage/sdcard0/
                        ->storage/emulated/0
                        ->storage/9016-4EF/ (this was mine ... can be found by using any file explorer)
                       or whatever is the name of your sdcard.

- DESTINATION_TO_COPY can diifer on a LINUX machine, to know your destination(after you connected your phone), drag the folder(inside your phone, where you wish to copy) into the Linux terminal.
+ DESTINATION_TO_COPY can differ on a LINUX machine, to know your destination(after you connected your phone), drag the folder(inside your phone, where you wish to copy) into the Linux terminal.
  ```

  ## OR MANUALLY do the following

-1. You have to do is run the make command but before that provide the arguments to the files in the make file, suitable to your machine.
+1. You have to do is run the make command but before that provide the arguments to the files in the make file, suitable for your machine.
  ```
  Open make file and make the following changes: